llvm-doe-org/llvm-project/README.md

 to tweak some options.
 It is not practical to capture all possible issues here.
 However, there are several resources that can help:

-* See the example Clacc build procedures in the remainder of this section.
-Even if none of them fit your requirements exactly, they might reveal the options you should investigate.
+* See the example Clacc build procedures later in this section.
 * For further details on building OpenMP support, see the following FAQ:

     > <https://openmp.llvm.org/docs/SupportAndFAQ.html>